 Poor separation of protein targets is one of the most common and frustrating issues with associated with Western blotting.
 To troubleshoot the problem, we must first understand how protein separation by SDS-PAGE works.
 SDS-PAGE stands for sodium dodecyl sulfate (SDS) Polyacrylamide gel electrophoresis (PAGE).
-It is the universal first step in denaturing Western blots.
-The goal of SDS-PAGE is to separate proteins by their molecular weight.
+It is the universal first step in denaturing Western blots and separates proteins by their molecular weight.

 Now with an understanding of how SDS-PAGE facilitates separation of proteins by molecular weight, you’re better equipped to identify areas of the process that may contribute to band separation issues.
 Here are 6 ways you can start troubleshooting:

 AZURE SDS -PAGE TIP #1: Ensure proper sample preparation

 If the proteins in a sample are not denatured properly, they will not migrate through the gel as expected.
 You have to ensure the amount of SDS and DTT used to denature the sample is appropriate.
 Try slightly increasing the boiling time to make sure all samples are completely denatured (although boiling too long can degrade proteins, so finding an appropriate boiling time is key).
 About 5 minutes at 98°C is common for samples prepared with denaturing loading buffer.